edisonpapers/lathrops-notes/2/README.md

 ##
 .ve-media https://edisondigital.rutgers.edu/iiif/2/D9004AFW/manifest seq="23" right
-That compound virusb consisting of the weakened cultures of Rabies, Consumption Diptheria Cholera splenic fever Erusyphlis.b <Erysipelass>c Typhoid Yellow scarlest & malerial fever &b several other diseasesb of microbic origin were given all the scholars children butb one innoculation every 7 years by Law— That the diseases mentioned had become rare.
+That compound virus consisting of the weakened cultures of Rabies, Consumption Diptheria Cholera splenic fever Erusyphlis. ==Erysipelass=={description="interlined above by Lathrop"} Typhoid Yellow scarlest & malerial fever & several other diseasesb of microbic origin were given all the scholars children butb one innoculation every 7 years by Law— That the diseases mentioned had become rare.

- All habituald criminals were isolated Inb districts—sex during their natural life— sexes apart, as an economic measure to prevent trouble to future generations.
+ All habituald criminals were isolated In districts—sex during their natural life— sexes apart, as an economic measure to prevent trouble to future generations.

-physiosgonmyb an Exact science— criminal propensities plain to all men— hence all being warned the struggle for Existence of those Criminally inclined difficult causing rapid elimination by Evolution artifically produced
+physiosgonmy an Exact science— criminal propensities plain to all men— hence all being warned the struggle for Existence of those Criminally inclined difficult causing rapid elimination by Evolution artifically produced
-ABCD

 ##
 .ve-media https://edisondigital.rutgers.edu/iiif/2/D9004AFW/manifest seq="22" right
-<span style="color:red">*X*</span> The street pavements softest norway iron laidb on rubber, also like wire seiving inch bars filled withe blocks, with iron powder held on magnetismf
+<span style="color:red">*X*</span> The street pavements softest norway iron laidb on rubber, also like wire seiving inch bars filled ==with=={description="filled with"} blocks, with iron powder held on magnetism

-[Perm?]—g Specilist by long practice have succeeded in habituating the body to deliterious gases with scarcely any oxygen= ABEFG
+==Perm?=={description="cancelled"} Specilist by long practice have succeeded in habituating the body to deliterious gases with scarcely any oxygen=

 <span style="color:red">*X*</span>flexible window glass artificial Mica. <span style="color:red">*How made?*</span> <OK>

 <span style="color:red">*X*</span> Lubrication at high temperature by the Bromineb substitution Compounds of the Hydrocarbons

-<span style="color:red">*X What shall we do with it?*</span> Discovery of an ore contai in Hudson Bay Country containing a metal giving the Unknown Spectroscopic Line Helium of the sunf
+<span style="color:red">*X What shall we do with it?*</span> Discovery of an ore contai in Hudson Bay Country containing a metal giving the Unknown Spectroscopic Line Helium of the sun

-AF
-<span style="color:red">*X More details about it*</span> Compound Telescope 52 lLenses 4 feet dia focused same spot.f
+<span style="color:red">*X More details about it*</span> Compound Telescope 52 lLenses 4 feet dia focused same spot.

 parafined wag wagon wheels coated with Napthaline prevent adhesion of mud—
 ##